We have officially entered the second quarter of 2015, and some things are becoming clearer.

 Where these working class and poor earners spend this extra cash will see the next rise in earnings; and there’s a very good chance KR is prepared to take advantage.
 Few grocery store businesses have better margins.

 I’ve held KR since August 2013, and it’s returned a very healthy 99% over that time.

 KR is one of the nation’s largest retail grocery chains and also owns 1,200 gas stations, 800 convenience stores, over 300 jewelry stores and 37 food-processing facilities.

 A few weeks ago, Kroger trounced Q4 earnings expectations.
 Net earnings jumped 22.7% compared to the year ago quarter.
 Over the same period, total sales climbed 9%, ahead of the consensus estimate, and excluding fuel sales, total sales jumped 14.2% over last year.

 Since Kroger only operates in the U.S., KR isn’t effected by the stronger dollar.
 With an upsurge in frugal consumers and investors looking for solid, stable growth, KR is going to keep its winning trend alive.

 As for Southwest Airlines, it’s a winner for the next iteration of U.S. spenders — small business travelers and families looking to get away without breaking the bank.

-LUV stock has been on a tear for quite a while — I’ve held Southwest Airlines in my Blue Chip Growth investing advisory portfolio since May 2013, and it’s up nearly 225% over that period.
+LUV stock has been on a tear for quite a while — we’ve held it since May 2013, and it’s up nearly 225% over that period.